The Ring of Brodgar

 There were originally 60 huge stones at the Ring of Brodgar, with 36 still surviving, ranging between 2.1m and 4.7m tall.
 This guided walk with Historic Environment Scotland's Rangers gives you the chance to find out more about site, its history, archaeological investigations and its place in Orkney's mysterious Neolithic past.

 Find out more about the guided walks via our video:

-Walks are held every Thursday at 1pm and last for around an hour.
-They are free and there is no need to book.
+The Rangers will host walking tours at the Ring of Brodgar every Thursday at 1pm during the autumn and winter months.
+The walk will last for around an hour, they are free and there is no need to book.
 Meet at the nearby Brodgar car park before walking to the Ring of Brodgar itself.

 • There is parking available and two disabled bays closer to the site.

 • The route around the site can be uneven in places and muddy at times.

 • Warm and waterproof clothing and sturdy footwear advised.